 CAFES & RESTAURANTS

-Da Maria brings something fresh and new to the interiors department.
+Da Maria brings something fresh and new to the department of the interior.
 Influenced by the Amalfi coast, they have taken the classic community feeling of eating al fresco and transformed it into a modern, stylish and unique dining concept.

 The space is very expansive with a subtle grand entrance.
 Before you even enter the restaurant, there is a Da Maria store selling beautiful clothing and accessories.

-On the left hand side is the kitchen and the huge wood fire ovens.
+On the left-hand side are the kitchen and the huge wood fire ovens.
 This section is all open (which I love).
 They even brought authentic pizza makers from Italy to come and work at Da Maria.
 Impressive.

 The walls and ceiling are painted with white and “celeste” blue creating diagonal lines and triangular shapes that cleverly confuse the eye.
 In two of the sections, right above the central fountains, a large round skylight lets in a huge amount of light, almost creating a dine-out experience.

 Da Maria is a great place for lovers of design to visit.
 Their unique take and bold statements in color and pattern, plus their design aesthetic, set them apart and make a restaurant that will create waves in both Bali and internationally.